Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 Introduction

-When I began my Shiatsu training, the perception of “energy” often felt difficult to define.
-How do we experience something that is neither visible nor physically tangible?
+When I began my Shiatsu training, perceiving ‘energy’ sometimes proved difficult to interpret.
+How can one experience something that is neither visible nor tangible?

 A quote by Gabrielle Roth, founder of the 5Rhythms movement, became an important source of inspiration for me: